nogtini/govuk-knowledge-graph/README.md

   Having set up your Neo4j instance using Docker (for a full guide see [here](https://github.com/ukgovdatascience/inno2)) or the desktop version.
   Copy the node and edge lists csv (`Org.csv` (Node),`org_has_superseded_org.csv`, `org_has_child_org.csv`, `Cid.csv` (Node), `cid_*_org.csv` (5 cid to org edge list files)) into the [Neo4j import dir](https://neo4j.com/developer/desktop-csv-import/).
   The `cid_suggested_ordered_related_items_cid.csv` is derived from the related links machine learning pipeline and should be added (it only contains the related links for the top 100 pages).

+  There's a whole bunch of others which we won't continue to update here (People and Roles are derived from a current appointments list only, we ignore historical characters for now).

   Load your data into graph database by copying and pasting the Cypher code into the [cypher-shell](https://neo4j.com/docs/operations-manual/current/tools/cypher-shell/) from `src/neo4j/import_edgelist.cypher`.
   For authentication (depending on whether you used the Docker (check the DockerFile) or desktop app route), the default username and password is typically 'neo4j'.